 In continuing fulfillment of objects a) and b), the Society continues to develop its website as a means of disseminating information on the Society's activities.
 In continuing fulfillment of object c) the Society published four issues of the Economic History Review, established in 1927 and the premier journal in its field.
 Further developments in electronic publishing impacted on institutional subscriptions, with more libraries receiving the Review exclusively electronically, including through JSTOR.
 The Society and its publishers, Wiley, continued to develop the electronic management of the editorial process.
 The increase in the length of each issue of the Review was maintained to accommodate the larger number of high-quality submissions and to ensure timely publication.
-The Society continued its activities in pursuit of object d) through the work of its Publications Committee, including continued support for the book series entitled 'People, Markets, Goods: Economies and Societies in History' published by Boydell & Brewer, and publication, in association with Routledge, of the third edition of the textbook '20th Century Britain: Economic, Cultural and Social Change', which will be launched later this year.
+The Society continued its activities in pursuit of object d) through the work of its Publications Committee, including continued support for the book series entitled 'People, Markets, Goods: Economies and Societies in History' published by Boydell & Brewer, and publication, in association with Routledge, of the third edition of the textbook '20th Century Britain: Economic, Cultural and Social Change', which was launched at the annual conference.
 In fulfillment of objects d) and f), and in order to promote high-quality scholarship in economic and social history, the Society continued its financial support for the Royal Historical Society's publication, 'New Historical Perspectives' (an open access book series for early career scholars).
-In line with objects a) and b) the Society continued to award a range of prizes designed to promote the teaching and study of economic and social history, including: the Thirsk-Feinstein Dissertation Prize, the T.S.
-Ashton Prize, and the First Monograph Prize.
-The Dissertation Prize was won by Èric Gomez-i-Aznar (Barcelona), 'Three essays in human capital'.
+In line with objects a) and b) the Society continued to award a range of prizes designed to promote the teaching and study of economic and social history, including: the Thirsk-Feinstein

+Dissertation Prize and the T.S.
+Ashton Prize.
+The Dissertation Prize was won by Victoria Gierok (Oxford), 'The development of wealth inequality in the German territories of the Holy Roman Empire, 1300-1800'.
 The T.S.
-Ashton Prize was awarded to Thales Zamberlan Pereira (Sao Paulo School of Economics), 'Taxation and the stagnation of cotton exports in Brazil, 1800-60'.
-The First Monograph prize was awarded to Jagjeet Lally (UCL), 'India and the Silk Roads: The History of a Trading World'.
+Ashton Prize was awarded to Cheng Yang (Renmin University of China & CAMPOP), 'A new estimate of Chinese male occupational structure during 1734-1898 by sector, sub-sector pattern, and region'.